mahergzam/cloudflare-pages-plugin/README.md

-# Cloudflare Pages Drone Plugin
+# Cloudflare Pages Drone Plugin data

 The Cloudflare Pages plugin is used to publish static websites to Cloudflare Pages.
 The following configuration uses the cloudflare-pages plugin to publish a website,